-The (southern hemisphere) spring equinox is predicted to occur on the 22rd of September at 15h31.
+The (southern hemisphere) spring will occur on the 22nd of September at 14h44.
 At this time the Sun will be located directly above the earth's equator, as it appears to move southwards.
 This is the second instance of this occurring during the year, the other instance being of course the autumn equinox, which occurs about 6 months earlier when the Sun is on its northbound journey.
 The spring equinox marks the promise of warmer days ahead for those in the southern hemisphere, while for those in the northern hemisphere colder days lie in wait.
-These seasonal changes are the result of the tilt of Earth's rotation axis relative to is orbit around the Sun.
+These seasonal changes are the result of the tilt of Earth's rotation axis relative to its orbit around the Sun.